-Click the Options for folder or alias button , and choose one of the following:
+From the Sort assets by name or date list box, choose one of the following options:

-- Sort by name sorts templates by file name, in alphabetical order. - Sort by date created sorts images by the date they were created, starting with the last created image. - Sort by last modified sorts images by the date they were modified, starting with the last modified image.
+- Name sorts assets by title (or name), in alphanumeric order.
+If titles are not available, assets are sorted by filenames. - Date Created sorts images by the date they were created, starting with the last created image - Date Modified sorts images by the date they were modified, starting with the last modified image

-Images in your Favorites list are automatically sorted by the date you marked them as favorites, starting with the last image added to Favorites.
+Images in your Favorites list are sorted by name.

-Images in your Recent list are automatically sorted by the date you used them, starting with the last used image.
+Images in your Recent list are sorted by name.